Trump chucks Clinton's impeachment playbook

 There have been moments when it seemed Trump was listening to the advice of supporters like Graham.

-During the second week of hearings, as his ambassador to the European Union, Gordon Sondland, implicated him in a quid pro quo — alleging he had looked to pressure the Ukrainians to investigate his political rival, former Vice President Joe Biden, and his son Hunter Biden — he toured an Apple manufacturing plant, talking about jobs.
+During the second week of the hearings, as his ambassador to the European Union, Gordon Sondland, implicated him in a quid pro quo — alleging he had looked to pressure the Ukrainians to investigate his political rival, former Vice President Joe Biden, and his son Hunter — Trump toured an Apple manufacturing plant, talking about jobs.

-But the presidential moments have been short-lived — and throughout, it has been clear the president has been been watching the proceedings.
+But the presidential moments have been short-lived — and throughout, it has been clear Trump has been watching the proceedings.

-Trump tweeted a real-time attack at former U.S. ambassador to Ukraine Marie Yovanovitch in the middle of her testimony, causing Democrats to accuse him of witness intimidation.
-During a break in testimony last week, he re-enacted to reporters testimony by Sondland that he argued had exonerated him, using notes he’d scrawled in black marker from the televised hearing.
-A day later, he gave an interview to Fox News where he denying all wrongdoing, insulted witnesses, and doubled down on conspiracy theories around Ukraine.
+Trump tweeted a real-time attack on the former U.S. ambassador to Ukraine, Marie Yovanovitch, in the middle of her testimony, causing Democrats to accuse him of witness intimidation.
+During a break in testimony last week, he reenacted to reporters testimony by Sondland that he argued had exonerated him, using notes he’d scrawled in black marker from the televised hearing.
+A day later, he gave an interview to Fox News where he denied all wrongdoing, insulted witnesses, and doubled down on conspiracy theories around Ukraine.

 “I have sinned” vs. a “perfect call”